Plan changes for group 5

 Move to a flat lifetime pension accrual rate

-Pension benefits on future years of service (starting January 1, 2022) will have the flat lifetime benefit accrual rate of 2.12 per cent of your highest annual salary (HAS).
+Pension benefits on service on and after January 1, 2022 have the flat lifetime benefit accrual rate of 2.12 per cent of your highest annual salary (HAS).
 This improves equity among members, regardless of income, and the lifetime pension for the majority of members.

 Previously, a two-tiered system based on the year’s maximum pensionable earnings (YMPE) was used to determine how group 5 members earned their benefits:

 - One rate, 1.63 per cent, was based on your HAS up to the YMPE

 - The other rate, 2.33 per cent, was based on your HAS above the YMPE

 The YMPE is the maximum salary amount set by the Government of Canada on which you contribute to the Canada Pension Plan.